-- 1. Strive to ensure 6 ft. distance between any student, employee, or visitor, to the greatest extent practicable and/or unless safety or core function of work activity requires a shorter distance. - 2.
+- 1. Strive to ensure 6 ft. distance between any student, employee, or visitor, to the greatest extent practicable; and/or unless safety or core function of work activity requires a shorter distance; and/or barriers are being used and masks are being worn at all times except for masks breaks or eating/drinking.
+At the current time, all classrooms will be using 6 foot social distancing for students and staff. - 2.
 Tightly confined spaces will be occupied by only one individual at a time, unless all occupants are wearing face coverings.
 If an area is occupied by more than one person, keep occupancy under 50% of maximum capacity. - 3.
 "Empty" rooms have been set up in various classes to determine the maximum number of student desks that can be placed in a room if 6 ft. social distancing is followed. - 4.
 The District is looking into the feasibility of using polycarbonate (clear plastic) barriers between student desks to maximize student capacity while ensuring safety. - 5.
 Limit in-person gatherings and encourage tele- or video-conferencing whenever possible.
 Essential in-person gatherings (e.g. meetings) will be held in open, well-ventilated spaces with appropriate social distancing among participants. - 6.
 All planned deliveries to our facilities will take place at our Receiving Dock.
 All other deliveries will be received at our main entrances and follow screening and safety protocols of visitors. - 7.
 Signage (posters, floor stickers, etc.) on proper social distancing will be located throughout the facilities as needed and appropriate to serve as a reminder for all parties. - 8.
 Information / instructions will be available on the District Website regarding instructions for proper social distancing. - 9.
 Training / instruction for all faculty, staff, and students on social distancing will be provided via one or more of the following models: District made videos, links to youtube videos, live instruction, written directions, etc. Instruction / training will be recurring as necessary.
 (Please see Appendix A)